Mahfouz-z/HardCilk/README.md

+# This repo includes the open source code corresponding to the FCCM'24 paper "HardCilk: Cilk-like Task Parallelism for FPGAs"

 ## Installing the Docker image
 ### Run inside the repo directory to build the image
 >docker build -t evalimage .